b0mberb0b/SeeItHere/README.md

 ## Using Express Folder Layout
 Pretty much going back to the beginning of the Loc8r book here, so that we can start of with a simple website that works.
 Can go to a functioning homepage.
 Has bootstrap installed in public folder.
 Amelia is referenced as a stylesheet in app_server/views/layout.jade, but this definitely needs changing

-Should run locally on localhost:3000
+- Always confirm it works locally and on heroku
+(Runs locally on localhost:3000, and heroku local is at localhost:5000)
-It works on mine, so if you get errors please write them in this README
+- It works on mine, so if you get errors please write them in this README

 - Don't forget to comment all your code so others know what's going on!
-Check and make sure you are running node version v4.2.1 and npm version 2.14.7...
-I'm not sure how it works exactly but things will go wrong if you aren't
+- Check and make sure you are running node version v4.2.1...
+I'm not sure how it works exactly but things will go wrong if you aren't.
+I wasn't somehow, had to reinstall Express and nodemon